 - 3.1 Lancing village centre tends to cater for the day-to-day needs of local residents.
-In order to strengthen the area known as the 'village heart', which primarily comprises North Road, non-retail uses will be restricted and street scene improvements implemented where possible.
+In order to strengthen the area known as the 'village heart',1 which primarily comprises North Road, non-retail uses will be restricted2 and street scene improvements implemented where possible.
 Primary and secondary shopping frontages have been identified in Lancing town centre to ensure that appropriate town centre uses are retained and improved and that the town centre continues to meet the needs of residents.
 More detail regarding appropriate uses in Lancing town centre is set out in the policy below.
-These are viewed as positive planning actions to maintain and enhance a healthy and vibrant village centre. - 3.2 The Lancing Vision, a regeneration strategy produced in 2012, aspires to make the village a lively seaside destination through the encouragement of more activities and greater use of the village centre and seafront.
-Lancing Beach (part of the 'seaside zone' as defined in Lancing Vision) is already a popular destination and in recent years has become a focus for kitesurfers. - 3.3 The Vision has identified a need to improve the link between Lancing village, the railway station and the seafront along South Street including Beach Green3- through environmental improvements (including traffic management, parking schemes and creating a network of community places and spaces4 and addressing unsightly or inappropriate uses) and bringing vacant shops back into use.
+These are viewed as positive planning actions to maintain and enhance a healthy and vibrant village centre.
+The policy also allows for appropriate D1 uses in certain circumstances in the primary and secondary frontages of Lancing town centre in addition to A class uses.
+Please see paragraph 4.63 in Part 4 of the Plan for more information on appropriate D1 uses. - 3.2 The Lancing Vision, a regeneration strategy produced in 2012, aspires to make the village a lively seaside destination through the encouragement of more activities and greater use of the village centre and seafront.
+Lancing Beach (part of the 'seaside zone' as defined in Lancing Vision) is already a popular destination and in recent years has become a focus for kitesurfers. - 3.3 The Vision has identified a need to improve the link between Lancing village, the railway station and the seafront along South Street including Beach Green3 through environmental improvements (including traffic management, parking schemes and creating a network of community places and spaces4 and addressing unsightly or inappropriate uses) and bringing vacant shops back into use.
 Existing inappropriate uses will be encouraged to relocate.